MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/flex.md

 ### Define stop times

-The following data indicates that pickup is only allowed in one zone and drop-off is only allowed in another zone. pickup and drop-off in the same zone are not allowed.
+The following data indicates that pickup is only allowed in one zone and drop-off is only allowed in another zone.
+Pickup and drop-off in the same zone are not allowed.

 [**stop_times.txt**](../../reference/#stop_timestxt)